DSD-Python/HSmith_CKennedy_Quicken/README.md

 - Step 1: Download all of the following files and place them in the same directory: Project_Functions.py, User_Functions.py, sym_encrypt.py, First_Time_User.ipynb, and Returning_User.ipynb.

+- Step 2: Download bank statements in .csv form and place them in the same directory as the files downloaded in Step 1.

-- Step 2: Run the code in First_Time_User.ipynb, following the printed instructions in order to upload your bank statements.
+- Step 3: Run the code in First_Time_User.ipynb, following the printed instructions in order to upload your bank statements.
+These instructions will prompt you to input the names of your bank statements, omitting the file extension (.csv) from oldest to newest one at a time.

-- Step 3: Run the code in Returning_User.ipynb,following the printed instructions in order to upload your current bank statement.
+- Step 4: Run the code in Returning_User.ipynb,following the printed instructions in order to upload your current bank statement.
 Select the option that best meets your need.
 Select D to terminate the program.

 **Main Elements:**